apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - Set `quality` below 50 to avoid memory error on some devices.
 - When `destinationType.FILE_URI` is used, photos are saved in the application's temporary directory.
+- Images saved to the photo album using the `saveToPhotoAlbum` parameter does not contain the same image metadata as compared to the image returned from camera.getPicture.
+For example, the image saved to the photo album does not contain any GPS metadata.

 Windows Phone 7 and 8 Quirks
 --------------